brlin-tw/mari0-snap/README.markdown

 Snapcrafters ([join us](https://forum.snapcraft.io/t/join-snapcrafters/1325)) are working to land snap install documentation and the [snapcraft.yaml](https://github.com/snapcrafters/fork-and-rename-me/blob/master/snap/snapcraft.yaml) upstream so [Project] can authoritatively publish future releases.

-- [x] Fork the [Snapcrafters template](https://github.com/snapcrafters/fork-and-rename-me) repository to your own GitHub account.
+- [x] *Import* the [Snapcrafters template](https://github.com/snapcrafters/fork-and-rename-me) repository to your own GitHub account and name it as _snap_name_-snap (or any valid name you prefer) using GitHub's [Import repository](https://github.com/new/import) feature
-  - If you have already forked the Snapcrafter template to your account and want to create another snap, you'll need to use GitHub's [Import repository](https://github.com/new/import) feature because you can only fork a repository once.
+  - It is recommended to *avoid forking the template repository* unless you're working on the template itself because you can only fork a repository once
-- [ ] Rename the forked Snapcrafters template repository
 - [ ] Update the description of the repository
 - [ ] Update logos and references to `[Project]` and `[my-snap-name]`
 - [ ] Create a snap that runs in `devmode`